onipetheoderic/node_js_deployment/README.md

 ## Register and/or setup domain from registrar
 I prefer Namecheap for domains.

-Choose "Custom nameservers" and add these 3
+Choose "Custom nameservers" and add these 3, if there is any pre-existing one remove it

 * ns1.digitalocean.com
 * ns2.digitalocean.com